A Systematic Survey on Large Language Models for Algorithm Design: Applications

 \subsubsection{Continuous Optimization}

-In the realm of single-objective continuous optimization, LLaMEA \citep{van2024llamea} utilizes LLMs to automate the evolution of algorithm design.
+For single-objective optimization problems with continuous variables, LLaMEA \citep{van2024llamea} utilizes LLMs to automate the evolution of algorithm design.
 It demonstrates the effectiveness in generating new metaphor-based optimization algorithms on BBOB benchmark \citep{hansen2010black} within IOHexperimenter benchmarking tool \citep{de2024iohexperimenter}, which supports evaluating the quality of the generated algorithms and also provides feedback to the LLM during evolution.
 Instead of creating new algorithms, EvolLLM \citep{lange2024large} introduces a prompt strategy that enables LLM-based optimization to act as an Evolution Strategy (ES) and showcases robust performance on synthetic BBOB functions and neuroevolution tasks.
 OPRO \citep{yang2024large} illustrates that LLMs can effectively capture optimization directions for linear regression problems by leveraging the past optimization trajectory from the meta-prompt.
 Additionally, LEO \citep{brahmachary2024large} devises an explore-exploit policy using LLMs for solution generation, the method has been tested in both benchmark functions as well as industrial engineering problems.
 Different with directly employing LLMs for generating solutions, LAEA \citep{hao2024large} introduces LLM-based surrogate models for both regression and classification tasks and has been validated on 2D test functions using nine mainstream LLMs.